CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 to create the whole environment.

-Updating the packages, or adding new packages to the an existing environment is done by modifying the environment.yaml file, and then running
+Updating the packages, or adding new packages to an existing environment is done by modifying the environment.yaml file, and then running

 ```bash